watrall/orcid-archaeologists/README.md

 ## Project Description

-This web application provides a searchable and paginated index of archaeologists and related researchers who have public profiles on ORCID.
+This web application provides a searchable and paginated index of archaeologists and related researchers who have public profiles on (ORCID)[https://orcid.org/].
 The goal is to create a simple, fast, and user-friendly interface to explore this dataset.
 The front-end is a static site built with HTML, CSS, and vanilla JavaScript, hosted on GitHub Pages.
 The back-end is powered by two serverless functions hosted on DigitalOcean that act as a proxy and data processor for the official ORCID Public API.

 ## Features